Northcliffe, Western Australia

-Northcliffe is a town located in the lower South West region of Western Australia, about 28 km south of the town of Pemberton.
+Northcliffe is a town in the lower South West region of Western Australia, about 28 km south of the town of Pemberton.
 It is part of the Shire of Manjimup.
 At the 2006 census, Northcliffe had a population of 412.
 Currently, Northcliffe serves a population of around 770 people within the town and surrounding areas.
 Approximately 31% of the population have post-secondary qualifications.

 It is largely surrounded by karri, marri and jarrah forest and is close to the Warren, D'Entrecasteaux and Shannon national parks.
 Primarily a dairy farming area since the region was populated under the Group Settlement scheme of the 1920s and 1930s, the district was also a centre for the tobacco and logging industries until both ceased, the former in 1960 and the latter under the Regional Forestry Agreement of 1999.

 Geography

 The town was the centre of a Group Settlement Scheme in the 1920s, and was surveyed at the request of the Premier of Western Australia, James Mitchell in 1923.
 It became the terminus of the Bridgetown-Jarnadup railway, and was gazetted in May 1924.
 Mitchell named it after Lord Northcliffe, owner of The Times and the Daily Mail in London, and Director of Propaganda in the British government during World War I, who had died in 1922.

 Local community organisations in Northcliffe include Northcliffe Pioneer Museum, Northcliffe Development Committee, Northcliffe Streetscape, Northcliffe Community Resource Centre, Northcliffe Family and Community Centre, Northcliffe Arts Association, Southern Forest Arts, Northcliffe Workers' Club, Northcliffe Recreation Association, Northcliffe Visitor Centre and Northcliffe Town Hall.

 Northcliffe is close to Mt Chudalup (a granite monolith), Northcliffe Forest Park and the beaches of Windy Harbour.
 Indigenous sites of significance include Tookalup.